 The findings may be debatable, but most scientists agree that people likely look for certain traits when choosing a dog that reflects their own personalities.
 Maybe that explains your dog’s naturally winning disposition and fabulous fur.

 Do you share a resemblance with your dog?
 Let’s see!
 Share your photos on our Facebook Fan Page.

-Read last week’s New York Times article “The Claim: Some Dogs Look Like Their Owners” and see a slideshow of dogs and their people.
+Read the New York Times article “The Claim: Some Dogs Look Like Their Owners” and see a slideshow of dogs and their people.

 April 2009 Study